YiranFit/Trip-Manager/README.md

-# Yarn-Barn
+# Trip Manager

-Yarn Barn is a website that allows users to manage their knitting patterns.
-Users can create their own patterns, view, delete, and search for patterns based on different criteria.
+Trip manager is a website that allows users to manage their trips.
+With Trip Manager, users can add future trips, manage trip details, mark trips as finished, and delete trips.
+Additionally, Trip manager provides features for checking weather, and finding restaurants and hotels in their travel destinations.

 ### Functionalities

 + User registration and login: Allow users to register an account and login to the website, or delete their account if needed.

-+ Pattern Creatioo: Allow users to create their own knitting patterns by specifying the stitch patterns, yarns, needle sizes, and other details.

-+ Pattern management: Allow users to view, edit, and delete their patterns.

-+ Pattern Search: Allow users to search for patterns by keyword, category.

-+ Yarn and pattern store locator: Integrate an API that allows users to locate nearby stores that sell yarns ansd patterns.
++ Add feture trips: Users can add information about their future trips, including the destination, dates, and notes(activities planned)

++ Manage trip details: User can edit the details of their trips.

++ Mark trips as finsihed: Once a trip is completed, users can mark is as finished to keep track of their travel history.

++ Delete trips: Users can delete trips that no longer necessary.

++ Check weather, restaurants, and hotels.